1. Introduction:

 a) Natural Values.

 The Tempello CMA includes a steep forested catchment along with open areas on the higher ridges and rocky spurs ranging in altitude from 300 to 900 metres.
 Annual rainfall is 600mm.
 It is located to the south of Blenheim, straddling the ridge between the Wairau and Awatere Valleys.
 It is located in the Wither Hills Ecological District within the Wairau Ecological Region.
+The Tempello CMA is the largest natural area within the ecological region, and has the most diverse range of species and plant communities, including the last remnants of original forest species such as red and black beech, matai and Halls totara, as well as extensive areas of fifty year old regenerating kanuka forest and grasslands, shrublands and rocklands.
+Nine key Vegetation Areas have been identified within the whole natural

 - Long Gully: secondary kohuhu forest, grey scrub and volcanic bluffs